syntaxsurge/skillvesta-base/blockchain/README.md

 the existing instance (necessary for tasks such as granting roles or updating pricing).
 Keeping this information in `blockchain/.env` prevents accidental redeployments and keeps the Hardhat tooling in sync with production.

+Helper contracts that are instantiated per course live under `contracts/helpers/` (for example, `helpers/SplitPayout.sol`), highlighting that they are deployed by `Registrar` on demand.
+Environment-wide utilities such as `RevenueSplitRouter.sol` remain at the top level because you deploy them once and wire the resulting address into `.env` and the frontend (`NEXT_PUBLIC_REVENUE_SPLIT_ROUTER_ADDRESS`).

 ## Typical Commands